-We live in a time when if something breaks you just buy a new one.
+We live in a time where if something breaks you just buy a new one.

 If it is broke, you fix it….over and over again.

-You learn from doing this, and you save yourself a ton of money.
+You learn from doing this, and you save yourself a lot of money.

 55. Just Say No To Paper Products